 First and foremost in planning your tour is understanding your riding style.
 Asking yourself these questions will help you determine what kind of touring style you prefer.
-Do you like to ride in a group, stopping when they stop or do you prefer making the decisions?
+Do you like to ride in a group, stopping when they stop, or do you prefer making the decisions?
 Would you like long leisurely rides on winding country roads?
-Do do you like the thrill of speeding down the highway at breakneck speed?
-Are you interested to ride for as long as you can without stopping or do you enjoy stopping and seeing the sights?
+Do you like the thrill of speeding down the highway at breakneck speed?
+Are you interested to ride for as long as you can without stopping or do you enjoy shopping and seeing the sights?
 Would you mind going through cities during rush hour with heavy traffic?
 Do you like to begin a journey with no destination in mind and just follow the road where it takes you?
 All this and more will determine the route you plan to take and what you will pack.

 After you determine what your riding preferences are then you can start to plan your trip.
 If you like long winding country roads and leisurely riding, you will probably want to go as little interstate as possible.
 If you like to be in charge of where and when you stop, you may want to go alone or with a few well-known friends.

 With the invention of the Internet and GPS systems, there is an abundance of information available on routes, hotels, restaurants, and sights along any route to any destination you may choose.
-You can even check out the local traffic situations in areas that you will be visiting.
-By being familiar with your route through research or personal experience, you can determine the best places to stop to eat, take a break or rest for the night.
+You can even check out the local traffic situations in the areas that you will be visiting.
+By being familiar with your route through research or personal experience, you can determine the best places to stop to eat, take a break, or rest for the night.
 You can also stop when you feel like stopping and take pot luck.

 To save time and keep away from the morning rush hour traffic in most towns or cities, you may want to plan your evening stop at a hotel at the end of town.
 In the morning, you are going away from traffic instead of towards it.